How to prepare for a job interview?

 Give the scale of the role in terms of staff reporting to you, level of responsibilities, budget controlled etc.

-Then list briefly the three to four key achievements you’ve had in the position.
-The essential projects you’ve been involved with.
-The key outcomes you’ve achieved.
+Then list briefly the three to four key achievements you’ve had in the position, the essential projects you’ve been involved with and the key outcomes you’ve achieved.
 They should be specific, concise and objective.

 Your next most recent role and any subsequent relevant experience

 Then detail the remainder of your experience following a condensed version of the structure above.
-But make sure that every line is relevant to the role you are applying for.
+Make sure that every line is relevant to the role you are applying for.